ts4z/irata/README.md

 * CORS configuration requires the app to be working already.
 That's probably not going to end well.
-* Cookie secrets can be rotated, but nothing makes this happen automatically.
-  Cookie secrets are never reloaded, but they do expire.
 * A lot of inconsistency in data model names and variable names.
 The whole of `movement.js` is pretty bad.
   * Gratuitious use of LLMs has not helped code consistency.
 I regret nothing.